estp/estp/specification.rst

 Protocol Works on Top of Existing Framing
 -----------------------------------------

-The original intention was to have protocol working on top of Zeromq and Crossroads IO, but the only real requirement to the underlying protocol is framing (or message delimitation).
-So UDP and SCTP can be used as underlying protocol too, as well as Websocket.
+The original intention was to have protocol working on top of ZeroMQ and Crossroads IO, but the only real requirement for the underlying protocol is framing (or message delimitation).
+So UDP, SCTP, and Websockets can also be used as underlying protocols.

-We also do not provide a way to group messages into bulks.
-There is Nagle algorithm for this task in TCP.
-For Zeromq and Crossroads IO a special device can be implemented that transparently compresses and decompresses a bunch of messages.
+We also do not provide a way to group messages into batches.
+The Nagle algorithm does this for TCP.
+For ZeroMQ and Crossroads IO a special device can be implemented that transparently compresses and decompresses a bunch of messages.